EmilStenstrom/django-components/docs/concepts/fundamentals/single_file_components.md

 ```

 This makes it easy to create small components without having to create a separate template, CSS, and JS file.

+To add syntax highlighting to these snippets, head over to [Syntax highlighting](../../guides/setup/syntax_highlight.md).